jhlagado/monty/README.md

 ## Conditional code

-Code blocks are useful when it comes to condtional code in Monty.
+Code blocks are useful when it comes to conditional code in Monty.

 The syntax for a Monty IF-THEN-ELSE or "ifte" operator in Monty is: